mc retention set

 The mc commandline tool is built for compatibility with the AWS S3 API and is tested with AIStor and AWS S3 for expected functionality and behavior.

-AIStor provides no guarantees for other S3-compatible services, As their S3 API implementation is unknown and therefore unsupported.
+MinIO provides no guarantees for other S3-compatible services, as their S3 API implementation is unknown and therefore unsupported.

 While mc commands may work as documented, any such usage is at your own risk.